The Rural Bulletin 20th October

 Information for residents, business and community support see SHDC Coronavirus Information and Advice, and operating businesses safely.

-See the following page for the latest update South Hams District Council
+See the following page for the latest update South Hams District Council about the new national restrictions.

 Help for residents who need basic essentials